qq877693928/ApiDemo/README.md

 # ApiDemo
-Android Sample ApiDemo
+Android Simple ApiDemo

-To analyse Api of Android, Then get lots of experiences
+·To analyse Api of Android, Then get lots of experiences ·To annotation code
+·Add myself simple demo to the project